 Certification from NATE

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification tests.
-To pass, participants must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or retake an exam every two years.
+To pass, participants must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.

 - The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties including homes and apartments.

-The Benefits of Certified HVAC Technicians
+Why You Want Certified HVAC Technicians

 Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to prove their expertise.
 When you see a service company in Eastland offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.